Catherine22/ClassLoader/README.md

 ===================

 Loading apks from external storage by another app (ClassLoader).
 You can automatically update you app without reinstalling because you do everything in your apk.
 It's just like 'hotfix'.

+In this project, I use this app to load  [Resource1.apk] and  [Resource2.apk].
 # Features

  1. Load codes from another Apk, including classes, jars, etc.